-A really smart way to insure that you receive everything you’re entitled to under your homeowner’s insurance policy is to hire your own public insurance adjuster which is similar to hiring an attorney to represent your best interests in a court of law.
+A really smart way to ensure that you receive everything you’re entitled to under your homeowner’s insurance policy is to hire your own public insurance adjuster which is similar to hiring an attorney to represent your best interests in a court of law.

 One of the challenges, however, is that even with the best public insurance adjuster, you will never receive what you’re entitled to if you can’t recall everything you owned that was destroyed or vandalized.